durad/cra-template-durad/README.md

-# cra-template-tsmin
+# cra-template-durad

 Minimal Typescript/SCSS based template for [Create React App](https://github.com/facebook/create-react-app).

-To use this template, add `--template tsmin` when creating a new app.
+To use this template, add `--template durad` when creating a new app.

 For example: